rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/pcstudio_wait_active.png
 * the tool takes some time (maybe a minute or two) to become active
 * notice that the tool "produces 5 outputs".
 However, as noted in the initial comments above, these files only get generated if/when the user quits the tool.
-To save results during a session, use "File -> put on History".
+To save results during a session, use "File -> Save project".

 .. image:: ./galaxy_imgs/pcstudio_ready_to_open.png
 * after the "Open" link appears, click it